Gain access to personalized product screening, the best pricing, rewards, and more!

 Signal Word | CAUTION |

 Keith's Pro Tip | "Insecticide dusts provide a long residual effect, especially when applied to areas that are not disturbed.
-Applying JT Eaton Answer Boric Acid Dust in areas in between walls, under appliances, or in weep holes around the exterior of the home are great ways to stop and prevent insect infestations." |
+Applying JT Eaton Answer Boric Acid Dust in areas between walls, under appliances, or in weep holes around the home's exterior are great ways to stop and prevent insect infestations." |

 Target Pests Multi | Ants, Cockroaches, Fleas, Palmetto Bugs, Silverfish |